guardian/scribe/CONTRIBUTING.md

 ```

 ## Releasing
-TODO: Add a script to do this for you

 * Run `./release.sh <version>` where `<version>` is a version as understood by
   [mversion](https://github.com/mikaelbr/mversion#usage-cli)
 * Update change log in `master` branch